Pioner (video game): Gameplay

 Pioner is a first-person shooter with elements of role-playing and online multiplayer.
 The game will be implemented in PvE and PvP modes.
-In order to make the game realistic, developers abandoned the player character's health bar and levels of enemies.
 In addition, the events taking place in the game world will be synchronized with real time, meaning patrols and bandits will be less frequent in the nighttime, and during the daytime, one can hunt animals or mutants.

 The game will feature story tasks and faction tasks.
 The user will be able to interact with various factions, building relationships with them and increasing their level of loyalty.
 The amount of bonuses received will depend on the level of loyalty.
 Some tasks will be located in closed locations, which can be accessed alone or in a group.
 Fighting against real players will take place in special arenas.
 A large part of the island is designated for this purpose, which is called "empty lands".
 The entire game world of Pioner is about 50 square kilometers, not including dungeons.
 Precise details of the game world will not be disclosed by the developers until the final release.

 The protagonist must eat and rest in order to maintain strength.
 The game will indicate the rating and rarity of equipment, accuracy, and weapon damage.
 Weapons will be produced from available means, artifacts, or energy of anomalies with the help of a machine or workbench.